WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 ## Combinators

-A **combinator** is a lambda function with no free variables, and is said to be "closed".[^LC] They are equivalent to the terms in **combinatory logic** which is a notation to eliminate the need for variables in mathematical logic and lambda calculus introduced by **Moses Schönfinkel** in 1920.[^CL][^MS]
+A **combinator** is a lambda function with no free variables and is said to be "closed".[^LC] They are equivalent to the terms in **combinatory logic**, a notation to eliminate the need for variables in mathematical logic and lambda calculus introduced by **Moses Schönfinkel** in 1920.[^CL][^MS]
-That is, an abstraction which only depends on its own arguments.
+That is an abstraction that only depends on its arguments.
-They can be used to build more complex functions, and are the foundational practical tools of the lambda calculus.
-Let's discuss the most popular sets of combinators from both the SKI basis and fixed-point combinators.
+Combinators can be composed into more complex functions and are the foundational, practical tools of lambda calculus.
+Let's discuss the most popular sets of combinators: the SKI basis and fixed-point combinators.

 ### SKI Basis

-The **SKI basis** is a calculus of **three combinators** $S$, $K$, and $I$, that can be used to represent any computable function in lambda calculus.[^SKI]
+The **SKI basis** is a calculus of **three combinators** $S$, $K$, and $I$.
+Together, they can represent any computable function in lambda calculus.[^SKI]
 Let's begin with the simplest combinator of them all.

 #### 1. Identity